 Many people recommended that we hire a 4WD for our road trip in Oman.
 Yes, they are double the price of a standard 2WD car, however, it really depends on what you’d like to see and do during your time here.

-There were a few places on our trip that we were glad to have spent the extra money on a 4WD.
+There were a few places on our trip where we were glad to have spent the extra money on a 4WD.
 The road to Jebel Shams was quite steep and there is a 7km unpaved part with loose gravel.
 It could be done in a 2WD, but the extra power of our 4WD made us feel much safer.

 We hired a Toyota Fortuner through Expedia car hire for USD $311 for 6 days from the Dollar office at Muscat airport.
 We had a limit of 200km a day included in our rental agreement.